Further Comments on Yablo's Construction: Introduction

-\xDH In Section \ref{Section Combining-Cells} (page \pageref{Section Combining-Cells}), we discuss how to put contradiction cells together to obtain graphs, which code the liar paradox.
-Basically, we follow Yablo's construction.
-We then generalize slightly, see Remark \ref{Remark Arbitrary} (page \pageref{Remark Arbitrary}), but show that this general construction contains Yablo's construction, so it is minimal.
-This is perhaps the central result of the paper.
-This fact is essentially re-used in Section \ref{Section Result} (page \pageref{Section Result}).
-(See also the discussion of ``Saw Blades'' in Section 7.6 of \cite{Sch22} and Section 3 in \cite{Sch23b}.)
-In both cases, we show that the construction is necessary.

 \xDH In Section \ref{Section Result} (page \pageref{Section Result}), we show that \xEh \xDH a graph without valuation $ \xbG $ can be given a valuation such that there is an element $x$ such that neither $ \xbf_{x}$ nor $ \xCN \xbf_{x}$ are consistent, if there is a suitable injection from Yablo's structure into $ \xbG,$ and a partial valuation for the nodes of the paths of the injection, such that contradictions are preserved.
 We complete the partial injection by a trivial extension. \xDH conversely, if there is a graph with (complete) valuation with some node $x$ such that neither $ \xbf_{x}$ nor $ \xCN \xbf_{x}$ are consistent, then we can construct a subgraph which corresponds again to an injection of the Yablo structure.
-We use here again the minimality of Yablo's construction, this time imside the given graph. \xEj The minimality of Yablo's construction is the core of the argument in both directions. \xEj
+We use here again the minimality of Yablo's construction, this time imside the given graph. \xEj The minimality of Yablo's construction is the core of the argument in both directions. \xDH We will change argumentation between the logical and the graph theoretical level, which ever seems easier or more intuitive. \xEj